 Boston, MA 02110

-- ELECTRONIC COMMUNICATION DISCLOSURE & CONSENT: You consent to receiving and sending by electronic mail (“email”) and online communications, instead of regular mail or paper format, information about your account, including all current and future required enrollment forms, notices, disclosures, bills, and customer authorizations required for release of customer usage information from your Utility.
+24. ELECTRONIC COMMUNICATION DISCLOSURE & CONSENT: You consent to receive and sending by electronic mail (“email”) and online communications, instead of regular mail or paper format, information about your account, including all current and future, required enrollment forms, notices, disclosures, bills, and customer authorizations required for release of customer usage information from your Utility.
 YOU HAVE THE RIGHT TO WITHDRAW THIS CONSENT AT ANY TIME BY CONTACTING PROVIDER POWER Mass.
-To do so, you must contact Provider Power Mass by telephone at 1-888-386-4080, by mailing us a written notice at Provider Power Mass, LLC, 12140 Wickchester Lane Suite 100 Houston, TX 77079, or electronically through Provider Power Mass’s website at www.providerpowermass.com.
+To do so, you must contact Provider Power Mass by telephone at 1-888-386-4080, by emailing us a written notice at Provider Power Mass, LLC, 12140 Wickchester Ln, Ste 100, Houston, TX 77079, or electronically through Provider Power Mass’s website at www.providerpowermass.com.
 Your withdrawal of consent will take effect five (5) days after Provider Power Mass receives such request.
 Your withdrawal of consent will not apply to communications that were furnished electronically before the date on which the withdrawal of consent takes effect.
 Provider Power Mass will provide by mail a copy of your written confirmation, the Terms of Service, and informational disclosures at no charge upon your request.